tksuoran/erhe/Readme.md

     -   connect():

-        -   Other components are passed as arguments, in shared_ptrs.
+        -   Other components can be fetched with get<> or require<>

         -   Other components have C++ constructors called, but they have not yet been initialized with Component::initialize()

-        -   Store other components to member variables

-        -   If initialization of this component depends on other components, these dependencies must be declared by calling initialization_depends_on()
+        -   Components fetched with require<> are added as dependencies, and they will be initialized before Component::initialize() will be called.

     -   initialize():

-        -   When initialize() is called for a component, then other components delcared with initialization_depends_on() are guaranteed to be already initialized.
+        -   When initialize() is called for a component, then dependency components are guaranteed to be already initialized.

 ### erhe::components::Components